Dennis H. Holtschneider

-Dennis Henry Holtschneider (born January 14, 1962) most recently served as president of the Association of Catholic Colleges and Universities with his term ending June 30, 2024.
+Dennis Henry Holtschneider (born January 14, 1962) is principal at Nygren Consulting and most recently served as president of the Association of Catholic Colleges and Universities with his term ending June 30, 2024.

 Previously, he was the executive vice president and chief operations officer for Ascension Health, serving from July 2017 through June 2019.
 Prior to this, he served as president of DePaul University in Chicago, United States, serving from July 2004 through June 2017.

 Early life

-A native of Detroit, Michigan, he is a 1985 graduate of Niagara University with a bachelor's degree in mathematics.
-He is a member of the Congregation of the Mission, an order of Catholic priests founded by St. Vincent de Paul and commonly referred to as Vincentians.
-He received a doctorate in higher education administration from Harvard University in 1997.
+A native of Detroit, Michigan, he is a 1985 graduate of Niagara University with a bachelor's degree in mathematics; a 1997 doctorate in higher education administration from Harvard University Graduate School of Education; and a certificate in health care strategy from the Harvard Business School in 2018.
+From 1982-2026, Holtschneider was a member of the Congregation of the Mission, an order of Catholic priests founded by St. Vincent de Paul and commonly referred to as Vincentians.

 Career

 Holtschneider served as executive vice president and chief operating officer of Niagara University from 2000 to 2004.
 He taught and served in several academic administrative roles at St. John's University between 1996 and 1999.

 Holtschneider was the director and rector of Vincentian College Seminary in Ozone Park, New York, from 1989 to 1992.
 Since 2008, he has been a faculty member in the Harvard Graduate School of Education, teaching seminars and institutes on strategy, governance and management development, among others.
 He taught summer institutes on strategic planning at the Villanova University Center for the Study of Church Management from 2006 to 2010.
 He served also as clinical associate professor of higher education in the Graduate School of Education at the University at Buffalo.

 In 2004, he was named president of DePaul University, where he served until 2017.
-He is currently president of the Association of Catholic Colleges and Universities, based in Washington, D.C.
+He is the co-founder of the Institute of Global Homelessness and the co-founder of DePaul Prep High School in Chicago.

 Governance

 Holtschneider has served in leadership roles on several national advocacy boards for higher education.
 He joined the American Council on Education's board of directors in 2013, was a trustee for the National Association of Independent Colleges and Universities in 2012–13, and was a trustee for the Association of Catholic Colleges and Universities from 2009 to 2015, including serving as chair of that board from 2010 to 2012.
-He spent five years as a member of the school board for Chicago Catholic Schools (2009–14) and nine years as a trustee of the Chicago History Museum (2007–2016).
+He spent five years as a member of the school board for Chicago Catholic Schools (2009–14) and nine years as a trustee of the Chicago History Museum (2007–2016), where he remains a life trustee.
+Holtschneider currently serves on the boards of Teachers College Columbia University, Grant Park Music Festival, the United Board for Christian Education in Asia, and the Institute of Global Homelessness.